 A typical Halloween costume contains 90% of plastic.
-They might not be cheap to buy but the average costume is made from cheap material such as polyester that is highly flammable.
-I’ll never forget that weekend when Claudia Winkleman couldn’t present on Strictly as her young daughter had been severely burnt after her Halloween costume had gone up in flames while she was wearing it!
+They might not be cheap to buy, but the average costume is made from cheap material, such as polyester, which is highly flammable.
+I’ll never forget that weekend when Claudia Winkleman couldn’t present on Strictly Come Dancing as her young daughter had been severely burnt after her Halloween costume had gone up in flames while she was wearing it!

-Although it’s big business for fancy dress costume retailers, with over £500m being spent on costumes in the UK in 2018 alone, the impact on the environment when all that disposable plastic ends up in landfill is a scary reality, not mentioning all the resources and waste spent manufacturing them.
-It is reported that over 7 million costumes were disposed of in the bin and sent to landfill in 2016 and it’s likely the figure is much higher now.
-That’s over 2,600 tonnes of plastic (equivalent to 205 double decker buses) that will never ever go away!
+Although it’s a big business for fancy dress costume retailers, with over £500m being spent on costumes in the UK in 2018 alone, the impact on the environment when all that disposable plastic ends up in landfill is a scary reality, not mentioning all the resources and waste spent manufacturing them.
+It is reported that over 7 million costumes were disposed of in the bin and sent to landfill in 2016, and it’s likely the figure is much higher now.
+That’s over 2,600 tonnes of plastic (equivalent to 205 double-decker buses) that will never ever go away!

 But if you’re not ready to hang up your Chucky mask yet and you get thrilled with the planning of a new Halloween costume every year, there are some eco-friendly ways you or your children can have a spook-tastic time and save money at the same time.
 Here are our top 7 tips and tricks!